SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-receiver.md

         <td>
           Has a FEM (Front End Module), specifically an
           <strong>RFX2401C</strong> radio booster.
-          Highest performance known at the moment.
+          Currently regarded as the highest-performance option.
         </td>
         <td>
           <ul>